ICTU/openvas-docker/README.md

 A Docker container for OpenVAS 8 on the Ubuntu 14.04 image.
 By default, the latest images includes the OpenVAS Base as well as the NVTs and Certs required to run OpenVAS.

+This project is a clone of https://github.com/mikesplain/openvas-docker with an added custom script script.

+The Dockerfile is published at: https://hub.docker.com/r/ictu/openvas-docker

 Requirements
 ------------
 Docker